 - Add the details to your application.

-- The university of college will consider your application – if after 21 days you don’t hear, you can choose to either continue to wait or add a new choice.
+- The university or college will consider your application – if after 21 days you don’t hear back, you can choose to either continue to wait or add a new choice.

 - If you receive an offer but don’t want to accept it, you can decline it.